-UK degree: PhD in Stem Cell and Regenerative Biology from University College London and MSc in Integrative Neuroscience from Imperial College London
+Studied: PhD in Stem Cell and Regenerative Biology and MSc in Integrative Neuroscience

 From his passion for STEM education to his drive for innovation, Dr. Weerapong Prasongchean has a long and extensive list of social initiatives under his belt, all of which work towards his ultimate goal of providing better education and healthcare for vulnerable members of society in Thailand.
 He credits his time spent studying in the UK with providing the inspiration to get some of his biggest ideas off the ground.